Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Type: broadleaved perennial

-Also known as white or Dutch clover, it’s a common weed with white flowers often appearing on lawns.
+Also known as white or Dutch clover, it’s a common Australian weed with white flowers that often appear on lawns.
 While some intentionally cultivate clover for its nitrogen-fixing properties (it’s also great for the bees), it can become invasive and take over your whole lawn.

 3. Capeweed (Arctotheca calendula)